Discontinuous collocation methods and gravitational self-force applications: Non-smooth functions

-to the inhomogeneous Legendre differential equation with a singular (Dirac delta function) source, where $P_l(x)$ and $Q_l(x)$ denote the Legendre functions of the first and second kind respectively.
-Such solutions arise in the context of self-forces acting on static scalar and electric test charges in the spacetime of a Schwarzschild black hole \cite{Burko2000}.
+Such equations arise in the context of self-forces acting on static scalar and electric test charges in the spacetime of a Schwarzschild black hole [cf. Ref.~\cite{Burko2000} for the derivation and the source functions $G_l(x)$].
+Equation~\eqref{LegendreEq} admits piecewise smooth solutions

+where $P_l(x)$ and $Q_l(x)$ denote the Legendre functions of the first and second kind respectively.
+In general, although such solutions have finite differentiability at the test charge location $x=\xi$, their derivative jumps can be obtained analytically from the field equation \eqref{LegendreEq} they satisfy without knowledge of the actual solution \cite{Burko2000,Field2009}.
 In this case, the derivative jumps are given by

-In general, although such solutions have finite differentiability at $x=\xi$, their derivative jumps can be obtained analytically from the field equation they satisfy without knowledge of the actual solution.
 This knowledge of the jumps can be used to inform the method outlined above and obtain numerical solutions to the radial part of the field equations.
 The accuracy of the numerical solutions depends on how well the underlying interpolating function (used for numerical operations such as integration or differentiation) approximates the actual solution.

 A comparison of the analytic solution \eqref{PhilLegendrePQ} to interpolating functions based on the Lagrange formula \eqref{PolyNLagrange1} and its generalization, Eq. \eqref{PolyNLagrange2}, is depicted in Fig.~1 for equidistant and Fig.~2 for pseudospectral nodes.
-Although both formulas exhibit Runge oscillations near the boundaries for equidistant nodes, only the corrected formula faithfully reproduces the discontinuity given sufficient resolution.
+Although both formulae exhibit Runge oscillations near the boundaries for equidistant nodes, only the corrected formula faithfully reproduces the discontinuity given sufficient resolution.
 Pseudospectral nodes eliminate the Runge oscillations near the boundaries, but the corrected formula manages to also eliminate the Gibbs oscillations of the Lagrange formula near the discontinuity.
 Evidently, \textit{the accuracy lost when applying the Lagrange formula on nonsmooth functions is recovered by simply adding the correction terms} \eqref{sjofx2}.